-For the purposes of these recommendations, an enrichment is defined as an environmental modification that results in improved biological functioning, and should therefore do more than simply supply basic requirements.
-To increase the variety within the shed and occupy the birds we recommend enrichments such as:
+For the purposes of these recommendations, an enrichment is defined as an environmental modification that results in improved biological functioning (physical health and mental wellbeing), and should increase the range and expression of beneficial natural behaviors, like activity and foraging, while minimizing negative and harmful behaviors, such as feather pecking and flightiness.
+To increase the variety within the shed and occupy the birds long-term, we recommend manipulable enrichments such as straw bales, sawdust bales, and alfalfa blocks.

-- Straw bales

-- Sawdust bales

-- Alfalfa blocks